 – Reflection groups to fine-tune and monitor the process

 – Energizers, name games, icebreakers and team-building to cohesion the group and contribute to positive group dynamics.

 The project involves a total of 24 youth educators and youth workers from Armenia, Georgia, Belarus, Moldova, Hungary, Spain, Germany and Italy in all project activities.
-The participants are supported by a project team consisting of 5 people (project coordinator, 2 trainers, project reporter, and project manager).
+The participants of the second training shall be those of participants of the first training.